onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 external network for use in the VNF's Heat Orchestration Template.

-R-69014 When a VNF connects to an external network, a network role, referred to as the ‘{network-role}’ **MUST** be assigned to the external network for use in the VNF’s Heat Orchestration Template.
+R-69014 When a VNF connects to an external network, a network role, referred to as the '{network-role}' **MUST** be assigned to the external network for use in the VNF's Heat Orchestration Template.

-R-05201 When a VNF connects to two or more external networks, each external network **MUST** be assigned a unique ‘{network-role}’ in the context of the VNF for use in the VNF’s Heat Orchestration Template.
+R-05201 When a VNF connects to two or more external networks, each external network **MUST** be assigned a unique '{network-role}' in the context of the VNF for use in the VNF's Heat Orchestration Template.

-R-83015 A VNF’s ‘{network-role}’ assigned to an external network **MUST** be different than the ‘{network-role}’ assigned to the VNF’s internal networks, if internal networks exist.
+R-83015 A VNF's '{network-role}' assigned to an external network **MUST** be different than the '{network-role}' assigned to the VNF's internal networks, if internal networks exist.

 R-99794 An external network **MUST** have one subnet.
 An external network